MJKWoolnough/tvdb/README.md

 func (c *Conn) SeriesEpisode(id uint64, abs uint64) (*SeriesEpisode, error)
 ```
 SeriesEpisode returns the information about a particular episode in a series
-denoted by its absolute episode number
+denoted by its absolute episode number.

 #### func (*Conn) SeriesSummary

 ```go
 func (c *Conn) SeriesSummary(id uint) (*Summary, error)
 ```
-SeriesSummary returns the summary information about episodes for a tv show
+SeriesSummary returns the summary information about episodes for a tv show.

 #### func (*Conn) SetLanguage